elizabethpursell/elizabethpursell/README.md

 - Hi, I’m @elizabethpursell
+- Currently, I am a second-year Computer Science student at Lehigh University
-- I’m interested in Java software development
+- I am interested in UI/UX development
-- I’m currently learning SQL
+- I have experience in NetSuite development
 - You can reach me through email at emp520@lehigh.edu

 <!---